Best Hardtail Mountain Bikes of 2024: 16 Models for Every Budget

 Get From REI

-Cannondale Trail SE 4
+Cannondale Trail 5

 Jack of All Trades

-Cannondale Trail SE 4
+Cannondale Trail 5

-MSRP: $1,149
+MSRP: $670

-Cannondale Trail SE 4 is a seriously versatile trail bike that allows for a lot of adjustability.
+Cannondale Trail 5 is a seriously versatile trail bike that allows for a lot of adjustability.
 Cannondale did a fantastic job on this bike by splurging in the right spaces and saving some money in others, which is how you make the best hardtail mountain bike have a competitive price.
 It’s a confidence-inducing hardtail bike good for trails, long XC rides, and other adventures.

 Pros: